 "Gedling Parish comprises the three townships of Gedling, Carlton and Stoke Bardolph, with a population of 2,922 souls and 4,490 acres of land.

-Gedling is both a village and a parish about 4 miles east of Nottingham and 10 miles south-west from Southwell.
+Gedling is a village, a township and a parish 123 miles north of London, about 4 miles east of Nottingham and 10 miles south-west from Southwell.
 The parish covers about 4,500 acres and includes the townships of Gedling, Stoke-Bardolph and Carlton.

 Gedling is now a suburb of Greater Nottingham city.

 There is bus service from Nottingham city centre.

 Gedling House Woods is a small nature reserve tucked away behind the Carlton-le-Willows academy in Gedling village.
 Check out their online Magazine page for additional information.